 1 What do you really need to change?

 More uncertainty in the world leads to demands for more flexibility: but how much is really required, and where?
 Can simpler, more generic, but adaptable building types which get some basic things right actually prove liberating, not constricting?
 Is it best to adapt the building, to adapt to the building, or to change the building?
 Flexibility of movement within a diverse and fluid property market could make up for some of the shortcomings of individual buildings in a more static market.
-And how can we make better adaptive use of the buildings we already have, a significant portion of which (particularly from the 1950s to the 1970s) are now unloved not because of a lack of potential but a lack of imagination, fashionability and market value?
+And how can we make better adaptive use of the buildings we have already got, a significant portion of which (particularly from the 1950s to the 1970s) are now unloved, but not always owing to a lack of potential, but a lack of imagination, fashionability and market value?